DeuneB07/DeuneB07/README.md

 - 👋 Hi, I’m @DeuneB07
 - 👀 I’m interested in videogames and mobile apps development and design.
 I would like to focus my future on that, but I am open to differents areas.
-- 🌱 I’m currently learning some native development technologies as Flutter and Ionic, specially in mobile apps.
-I want to finish developing and helping in this things.
+- 🌱 I’m currently learning some native development technologies as Flutter or Svelte, focus on mobile apps and web development.
 Some experience with Angular, Java, NodeJs or TypeScript.
-- 💞️ I’m looking to collaborate on differente projects to become an experienced user in any technology.
+- 💞️ Always looking to collaborate on different projects to become an experienced user.
 - 📫 How to reach me?
 Well!
 You can send me a message to my email o GitHub profile!

 <!---